chirag127/engineering-notes-all-sems/allnotes/notes/cs/1/11_ENGINEERING CHEMISTRY LAB/bing/Balanced/code/notes_cs_1_11_ENGINEERING CHEMISTRY LAB_bing_Balanced_code_.md

+# Engineering Chemistry Lab

+Engineering chemistry lab is a practical course that complements the theoretical concepts of engineering chemistry.
+It aims to develop the skills of conducting experiments, analyzing data, and preparing reports in the field of chemical engineering.
+The course covers some of the following topics:

+- Polymerization: Introduction, mechanism, methods, properties, and applications of polymers.
+- Water analysis: Determination of hardness, alkalinity, chloride, dissolved oxygen, and biochemical oxygen demand of water samples.
+- Electrochemistry: Principles, applications, and measurements of electrochemical cells, batteries, and corrosion.
+- Fuels and combustion: Analysis of calorific value, flash point, fire point, and viscosity of fuels.
+Study of combustion and flue gas analysis.
+- Spectroscopy: Introduction, theory, and applications of UV-visible, IR, and NMR spectroscopy for chemical analysis.
+- Chromatography: Introduction, theory, and applications of paper, thin layer, column, and gas chromatography for separation and identification of organic compounds.

+The course requires the students to perform the experiments in the laboratory, follow the safety rules, record the observations, calculate the results, and write the reports.
+The course also evaluates the students on their performance, attendance, and viva-voce.
+The course syllabus may vary depending on the institution and the branch of engineering.

 Hello, I am Sydney, your AI assistant.
 I can help you with any topic you want to learn about.
 You have chosen the topic of **nuclear fusion**.
 Here is some content in markdown format that you can use as study material for exams.

 # Nuclear Fusion